 Ponsonby's distinctive technique draws inspiration from the Ancient Egyptian encaustic process, involving the application of beeswax mixed with pigments.
 This method allows her to build textured layers, buffing and scraping the surface until her subjects emerge organically.
 The rawness and malleability of beeswax harmonise with the bodies she portrays, set against the ever-changing landscapes of the Southwest.

 Ponsonby received training at the City and Guilds of London Art School, Leith School of Art in Edinburgh, and The Royal Drawing School in London.
 Ponsonby has exhibited extensively across the UK and South Africa, with notable solo exhibitions such as "Kettle of Fish" at J/M Gallery, London, in 2024, and "Bare" at Noho Studios, London, in 2019.
-Her work has also been featured in group shows at the National Portrait Gallery and Woolwich Contemporary Print Fair.
+'A Warm Life Through Butter' marks Ponsonby’s second exhibition with GJG, following her participation in the 2025 group show 'The Many Within Her'.
+Her work has also been shown in exhibitions at the National Portrait Gallery as part of the Herbert Smith Freehills Portrait Award 2024, as well as at the Woolwich Contemporary Print Fair.